Welcome to Dunboyne College

 Dear Dunboyne College student,

-On behalf of all the staff of Dunboyne College I want to welcome you to the 2021-22 academic year, and I want to wish you the very best of luck for the year ahead.
-As a staff we thank you for choosing Dunboyne College.
-Like so many who have gone before you over the past eighteen years we hope that you enjoy your experience here.
+On behalf of all the staff of Dunboyne College, I want to welcome you to the 2022-23 academic year, and I wish you the very best of luck for the year ahead.
+As a staff, we thank you for choosing Dunboyne College.
+Like so many who have gone before you over the past twenty years we hope that you enjoy your experience here.
 We also want to support you in every way to help you to access the college course or career choice you desire at the end of this programme.
-We hope that you will also meet a lot of new friends have many new experiences and leave Dunboyne College the better for being here.
+We hope you will also meet many new friends, have many new experiences and leave Dunboyne College the better for being here.

-This year we have once again worked very hard to create a safe learning environment in the Covid 19 situation we are in.
-We hope to have everyone back to start the year but depending on public health advice there may also be a mix of classroom learning in small groups and remote learning at some point in the year ahead.
-Either way the staff here will be available to support you every step of the way in your learning and in your access to technology.
-We would ask that you respect and follow all the Covid-19 guidelines both on and off-campus to ensure that you and your class colleagues can remain safe and complete the course as scheduled in 2022.
+This year we have again worked very hard to create a safe learning environment in the Covid 19 situation we are in.
+Our staff will be available to support you every step of the way in your learning.
+We would ask that you respect and follow all the Covid-19 guidelines, both on and off-campus to ensure that you and your class colleagues can remain safe and complete the course as scheduled in 2023.

-The Coffee Shop, Learning Hub and Library are open each day and you will be informed through the year on how and when you can access each.
-We ask that you only smoke in the designated area and that you only park in areas indicated by Bob Robinson, Fergal McIlroy, or Martin Leddy who are our caretakers.
+The Coffee Shop, Learning Hub and Library are open each day, and you will be informed throughout the year on how and when you can access each.
+We ask that you only smoke in the designated area and that you only park in areas indicated by Fergal McIlroy and Martin Leddy who are our caretakers.
 We ask that you do not park, smoke, or loiter at the front of the college at any time.
-As you will see we have near neighbours running businesses here over many years, and we need to maintain our good relationship with them.
+As you will see, we have near neighbours running businesses here over many years, and we need to maintain our good relationship with them.

-Finally can you study your timetable closely!
-You must pass eight fifteen credit modules to get a full award.
-Most courses have at least nine modules to maximise chances of getting the required distinctions.
+Finally, can you study your timetable closely!
+You must pass eight fifteen-credit modules to get a full award.
+Most courses have at least nine modules to maximise the chances of getting the required distinctions.
 Do not drop a module unless you are very sure that you will still be able to get your full award.
 (Anything less than a pass in eight modules or failure in a specific module leaves you with a component award; and you would have to finish the unsuccessful modules in another academic year.
-I.T.
-Colleges will accept component awards over two or more years once they have eight completed modules, but universities usually require you to get your full award in one academic year, as do all nursing programmes.)
+Certain higher education colleges will accept component awards over two or more years once they have eight completed modules, but most universities usually require you to get your full award in one academic year, as do all nursing programmes.)

-Good attendance, meeting deadlines for assignments, and preparing well for exams are the best ways to make sure you get your desired course.
-We wish you every success in the year ahead and if require any assistance please just ask.
-Asking for the appropriate help at the appropriate time is the key to success.
+Good attendance, meeting deadlines for assignments, and preparing well for exams are the best ways to ensure you get your desired course.
+We wish you every success in the year ahead and if require any assistance, please just ask.
+The key to success is to ask for the appropriate help at the appropriate time.

 1 — The New Student Guide